12 Mother and Daughter Weekend Trips in the UK [2023]

 Nowhere in Cornwall – or anywhere for that matter – says Daphne Du Maurier more evocatively than Jamaica Inn.

 Discovered by Du Maurier after she and a friend became lost in fog while riding on the moors, its tales of ghost and smugglers were the inspiration for her most famous novel.
-You and Mum can enter this world of legend and romance for around £95 per night.
+You and Mum can enter this world of legend and romance if you choose to stay for around £95 per night.
 But beware: it is said to be haunted to this very day.

 Visit this